vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

     default and enable injection.

-Application teams organize the workloads participating in a mesh in single or multiple namespaces depending upon the architecture (micorservices bounded context/non microservices).
+Application teams organize the workloads participating in a mesh in single or multiple namespaces depending upon the architecture (microservices bounded context/non microservices).
 Our general recommendation is to keep the mesh and non mesh related workloads in different namespaces.
 Automatic sidecar injection with **default configuration** is recommended as it is easier to maintain during